 History 262 Early Medieval Worlds, 300-1000 (3).
 The emergence of Europe out of the Roman Empire alongside the Byzantine Empire and Islamic commonwealth.
 Special attention is given to the Christianization of the Roman Empire, Christian missions to Western Europe, the role of monasticism, and the way that early medieval Europe, like its neighboring cultures, integrated its Roman-Hellenistic heritage into its new forms.

 IDIS 198 Classical And Medieval Palaeography (1).
 This course offers a practical introduction to reading Late Antique, Medieval, and Humanist Latin and vernacular script, from c.
-200 ad until c.
-1500 Medieval Studies, Music ad.
-We will master reading these scripts, while learning about their historical development and the production of written texts before the invention of the printing press.
-The script types studied in this course will range from square capital, cursive, uncial and half-uncial, Carolingian minuscule, Anglo-Saxon script, and the various forms of gothic and humanist script, while the texts we read will include classical and patristic texts, vernacular texts, and especially the Latin bible.
+200 AD until c.
+1500 AD. we will master reading these scripts, while learning about their historical development and the production of written texts before the invention of the printing press.
+The script types studied in this course will range from square capital, cursive, uncial and half-uncial, Carolingian minuscule, Anglo-Saxon script, and the various forms of gothic and humanist script, while the texts we read will include classical and patristic texts, vernacular texts, and especially the Latin Bible.
 No prerequisites.

 Latin 101 Elementary Latin I (4).
 For students who had only one unit of high school Latin or who have had no Latin.
 Emphasis is placed on the essentials of grammar and a basic vocabulary with constant comparison to English.
 Sententiae from the principal Latin authors will be read.